High place

 High places (במות, singular במה bamā) are simple hilltop installations with instruments of religion: platforms, altars, standing stones, and cairns are common.
 Along with open courtyard shrines and sacred trees or groves, they were some of the most often-seen public places of piety in the ancient Near East.
-They appear in the early Bronze Age at the latest.
+They appear in the early Bronze Age at the latest, however they were suppressed and in many cases destroyed as part of centralization of the cult.